PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the prize-collecting vehicle routing problem (PC-VRP), it is not mandatory to visit all clients.
-Some customer visits may be required, but most are considered optional, and customers have a prize :math:`p_i \ge 0` that is collected when customer :math:`i` is visited.
+Some customer visits may be required, but most are considered optional, and customers have a prize :math:`p_i \ge 0` that is collected when client :math:`i` is visited.
 The goal is to balance the competing goals of minimising travel costs while maximising the collected prizes.